zzzprojects/docs/entityframework-extensions.net/pages/documentations/utilities/where-bulk-contains.md

 ## Description

-The `WhereBulkContains` method lets you filter a LINQ query by including all items from an existing list
+The `WhereBulkContains` method lets you filter a LINQ query by including all items from an existing list.

 ### Example